How to "Love Your Neighbor" as God Commands

 Another action you and I can perform for our neighbors is something that doesn’t cost a penny, but is ultimately priceless.
 And that is, to pray for them.
 Because of their proximity to you, what your neighbors do can also affect you.
 Therefore, asking God to come into your neighbor’s life is a loving thing to do for them and you, because God can do more for them than you or I ever could.

-Neighbors Truly Care One for Another
+Good Neighbors Care, One for Another

 God created man out of His desire for human companionship.
 It is because of this, I believe, that God designed mankind to need companionship.
 He created us to need fellowship with each other.
 In Genesis, after God created Adam, He desired that man not be alone.
 Since man was made in the image of God, the Creator knew that loneliness was not a desirable state of being.
 For this reason, we will never be completely independent as beings, because God made us to be dependent—first on Him, then on each other.
 Jesus said, “A new commandment I give unto you, that ye love one another; as I have loved you, that ye also love one another.
 By this shall all men know that ye are my disciples, if ye have love one to another (John 13:34-35).